-Underground cables are used where there is a visual objection to overhead lines to it would not be convenient to use lines.
-Both paper and PVC insulated cables are with copper and aluminum conductors.
-The latter has now come into favor because it ess than copper and has its lightweight requires a smaller cable-laying labor force.
-I conductors are stranded.
-Aluminum conductors are found in both stranded and solid Belted cables are cheaper than careened types and are used for systems up to 11 kV.
-Protection of underground cables against mechanical damage is provided for by steeler steel-tape armoring.
-Steel-tape armoring cables are cheaper in first cost than the armored types, but the bending radius is less and they cannot be left 'bright', that is, we jute serving removed to present a clean appearance n surface work.
-Also, tape and cables.
+Underground cables are used where there is a visual objection to overhead lines to there it would not be convenient to use lines.
+Both paper and PVC insulated cables are used, with copper and aluminum conductors.
+The latter has now come into favor because it costs less than copper and has its lightweight requires a smaller cable-laying labor force.
+Copper conductors are stranded.
+Aluminum conductors are found in both stranded and solid forms.
+Belted cables are cheaper than careened types and are used for systems up to 11 kV.

+Protection of underground cables against mechanical damage is provided for by steelire or steel-tape armoring.
+Steel-tape armoring cables are cheaper in first cost than the wired-armored types, but the bending radius is less and they cannot be left 'bright', that is, with the jute serving removed to present a clean appearance n surface work.
+Also, tape armoring cannot be taken over plumbed or cone gland to the Armor clamp as in wirearmored cables.

-here are three methods of laying underground cables: direct lying, draw-in and solid. rect-laying method involves the cable being placed in a trench and taken covered il.
-In most instances, the cable is protected in wood planks, bricks, tiles or concrete Such cables should be armored, though if the risk of mechanical damage is small, eath cables can be used.
-Subsidence of the soil is an important factor in the tion of buried cables.
-And if the soil contains harmful chemicals, precautions must n to prevent the cable from being damaged by corrosion and electrolysis.
+There are three methods of laying underground cables: direct lying, draw-in and solid.
+The direct-laying method involves the cable being placed in a trench and taken covered with soil.
+In most instances, the cable is protected in wood planks, bricks, tiles or concrete slabs.
+Such cables should be armored, though if the risk of mechanical damage is small, bare-sheath cables can be used.
+Subsidence of the soil is an important factor in the installation of buried cables.
+And if the soil contains harmful chemicals, precautions must be taken to prevent the cable from being damaged by corrosion and electrolysis.

-lying is cheap, but replacement or renewal of the cable involves completely new ion, which could be costly in the long terms.
-In the draw-in system, a line of s is glazed stoneware, cement or concrete.
+Direct lying is cheap, but replacement or renewal of the cable involves completely new excavation, which could be costly in the long terms.
+In the draw-in system, a line of conduits is glazed stoneware, cement or concrete.
 The tubes can be of earthenware or iron.